HazyResearch/meerkat/docs/source/index.rst

 Welcome to Meerkat
 ==========================================
 Meerkat provides fast and flexible data structures for working with complex machine learning datasets.
-It is designed to house your data across the machine learning lifecycle – along the way enabling interactive data exploration, cross-modal training, and fine-grained error analysis.
+It is designed to house your data throughout the machine learning lifecycle – along the way enabling interactive data exploration, cross-modal training, and fine-grained error analysis.